 – Use medicinally as a tea for stomach disorders as this plant has calming properties similar to exotic mint.

-– Good for flavouring in baking, jams, syrups and in salads.
+– Suitable for flavouring in baking, jams, syrups and salads.

-– Can be used as normal mint for culinary uses.
+– Can be used as regular mint for culinary uses.

-This easy-to-grow herb is found naturally from the Cape all the way to Lesotho.
+This easy-to-grow herb is found naturally from the Cape to Lesotho.
 It grows in damp areas in sun and light shade.

 11. Salvia africana lutea (aromatic sage)